Little Ice Age Warming Recovery May be Over 2023

 To enlarge image open in new tab.

-The highest summer NH peaks came in 2019 and 2020, only this time the Tropics and SH are offsetting rather adding to the warming.
+The highest summer NH peaks came in 2019 and 2020, only this time the Tropics and SH were offsetting rather adding to the warming.
 (Note: these are high anomalies on top of the highest absolute temps in the NH.)
 Since 2014 SH has played a moderating role, offsetting the NH warming pulses.
-After September 2020 temps dropped off down until February 2021, then all regions rose to bring the global anomaly above the mean since 1995 June 2021 backed down before warming again slightly in July and August 2021, then cooling slightly in September.
-The present 2022 level compares with 2014 and also 2018.
+After September 2020 temps dropped off down until February 2021.
+Now in 2021-22 there are again summer NH spikes, but in 2022 moderated first by cooling Tropics and SH SSTs, then in October to January 2023 by deeper cooling in NH and Tropics.
+The graph shows the warming spikes since 2015 lifted the Global anomaly by about 0.2C above the mean since 1995.

 What to make of all this?
 The patterns suggest that in addition to El Ninos in the Pacific driving the Tropic SSTs, something else is going on in the NH.
 The obvious culprit is the North Atlantic, since I have seen this sort of pulsing before.
 After reading some papers by David Dilley, I confirmed his observation of Atlantic pulses into the Arctic every 8 to 10 years.